Crest/if_pair/NOTES.md

 Forced unload (`kldunload -f`): an extreme measure, not normal operation - the supported path is destroying pairs (or letting the unload's cloner detach do it) and a plain `kldunload`.
-The driver nevertheless stays safe under force: the linker skips `MOD_QUIESCE` when forced, so the creation barrier is flipped in `MOD_UNLOAD` as well (which runs even under `-f`, before the SYSUNINITs), and the convergent destroy protocol needs no caller cooperation.
+The driver nevertheless stays safe under force.
+What `-f` actually changes on 15.0 (kern_linker.c `linker_file_unload()`): `MOD_QUIESCE` still fires - only its veto is ignored - while `MOD_UNLOAD`'s veto is honored even when forced, so forced unload is not irresistible; a module can refuse it there.  if_pair does not use that veto (returning an error would strand the module quiesced but loaded, and epair(4) does not either).
+The creation barrier is flipped in `MOD_UNLOAD` as well as `MOD_QUIESCE` (the former runs even under `-f`, before the SYSUNINITs): older linkers skipped the quiesce loop entirely when forced, and the double flip keeps the barrier independent of linker behavior.
+The convergent destroy protocol needs no caller cooperation.
 Forced unload is deliberately not part of the routine VM test battery.

-Locking audit (2026-08-17) findings: (1) FIXED - `kldunload -f`
+Locking audit (2026-08-17) findings: (1) FIXED - the unloading
-skips MOD_QUIESCE, so the unloading barrier is now flipped in BOTH MOD_QUIESCE and MOD_UNLOAD (the latter runs even when forced, still before the SYSUNINITs).
+barrier is flipped in BOTH MOD_QUIESCE and MOD_UNLOAD.
+(On 15.0 a forced unload fires MOD_QUIESCE and merely ignores its veto, but older linkers skipped the quiesce loop under force; MOD_UNLOAD runs even when forced, still before the SYSUNINITs, so the double flip keeps the barrier independent of linker behavior.)
 (2) Documented, framework-shaped,
-epair-shared: the create-return window - the framework links the returned 'a' side only after create_f returns and pair_sx is released, while 'b' is destroyable from inside create; a destroy via 'b' in that gap leads to the caller linking an already-destroyed 'a' (memory-safe via deferred ifnet freeing, converged by the detach loop's NULL-softc tolerance, but if_addgroup() runs on a destroyed ifnet; proper fix belongs in the cloning framework).
+epair-shared: the create-return window - the framework (`if_clone_createif_nl()`) links the returned 'a' side only after create_f returns and pair_sx is released, while 'b' is destroyable from inside create.
+A destroy via 'b' that wins that gap nested-destroys the not-yet-linked 'a' (the tolerated ENXIO), frees both sides, and the caller then links the torn-down 'a' anyway.
+Consequences of the stale link: the addif writes (a list insert through the linkage embedded in the ifnet, plus `if_addgroup()`) usually land in dying-but-still-allocated memory only because the final free is epoch-deferred (`NET_EPOCH_CALL` in `if_free()`);
+nothing takes a reference, so the ifnet is freed shortly after and two control-plane structures dangle permanently - the cloner list (walked *through* the freed ifnet's embedded linkage) and the "pair" group member list (re-added after `if_detach()`'s group purge, so no cleanup path ever removes it).
+Any later walk - `ifconfig -g pair` (SIOCGIFGMEMB), pf group processing, the unload-time cloner detach loop - traverses freed memory; the detach loop's NULL-softc tolerance converges the entry only while the freed memory sits unreused, and UMA trashing on INVARIANTS kernels makes the first touch a deterministic panic.
+The data plane never sees the stale entry (`if_free()` clears the ifindex slot early).  epair(4) shares the window exactly - it is the only other multi-ifnet cloner in base and self-links its 'b' via `if_clone_addif()` too - with a harsher
+outcome: its convergent destroy panic()s when the nested `if_clone_destroyif()` of the unlinked side returns ENXIO ("... for our 2nd iface failed"), so there the race is a root-triggerable panic with a two-line reproducer (loop `ifconfig epair create` against `ifconfig epairNb destroy`).
+Every other in-tree cloner is single-ifnet, where the window degenerates to a spurious ENXIO on a visible interface - no corruption path.
+No in-driver fix exists (the gap lies between create_f's return and its caller's next statement); the framework fix is described after the audit summary.
 (3) Non-issue on
 reflection: packets queued across an if_vmove of a side may deliver with pre-move FIB or vnet context, but this is observably equivalent to the move having happened slightly earlier or later - and strictly